AyrtonMA/Temperature-Motherboard-Overview/README.md

 # Temperature-Motherboard-Overview
-An overview of the ‘board designed by UTFR and manufactured in collaboration with JLCPCB.
+An overview of the ‘Temperature Motherboard'designed by UTFR and manufactured in collaboration with JLCPCB.